 10. Get involved!

-A big problem for a lot of new students is a combination of being so close to home and a feeling of not connecting to the college experience.
 Consider joining a student group, such as organizations, clubs, intramurals, or athletics by viewing our Campus Life page.
 You'll make new friends, learn new skills, and feel more connected to the Kishwaukee College campus!